Play Module

 system sound file SoundFileNotFound.wav in place of the sound files that cannot be found.

 The text entered in the "Text to speak" box will be spoken.
-XML tags can be used when specifying the text to be spoken.
-For full details on the XML tags which can be used please refer to Microsoft's SAPI 5 specification, or to your TTS engine's reference.
+XML tags can be used within the specified text.
+For full details on the XML tags which can be used please refer your TTS engine's reference.

 If a text file is specified in the ”Sound File” text box then